A history of

 1913 · Creation

-The Federal Reserve Act was signed by President Woodrow Wilson on December 23, 1913.
-The initial mandate was financial stability and lender-of-last-resort operations after the 1907 Panic.
-The dual mandate (maximum employment plus price stability) was added by Congress in 1977.
-The Fed's policy reach today, yield-curve targeting, $9T balance sheets, emergency lending facilities, would have been unrecognizable to the 1913 designers.
+Wilson signed the Federal Reserve Act on December 23, 1913.
+The original job was simple: backstop banks after the 1907 Panic.
+Congress bolted on the dual mandate (maximum employment plus price stability) in 1977.
+What the Fed does today, yield-curve jawboning, $9T balance sheets, emergency lending facilities to non-banks, would be unrecognizable to the people who designed it.

 1920s · Easy money and the setup